- Personal Finance

 If you consider selling your home, don't forget to subtract the realtor fees, moving costs, deposits for heat and lights etc and make sure you come out ahead.
+Our county required a water and septic test with a $500 fee.
+You may be surprised at some of the fees.
 Sometimes staying in the same place makes more sense.

 6. Think about other sources of income.
 2/3 of baby boomers plan on continuing to work during retirement according to an AARP poll.
 This statistic may even rise for younger workers.
 Could you sell on eBay, work as a consultant at your present job, be a Walmart greeter, work as a freelancer?